tpayne/terraform-examples/README.md

 Running Azure Samples
 ---------------------
-The third set of examples are for Azure and are based on the Terraform starting examples.
-To use them you will have to have access to an Azure project in the cloud, then use `az login` to connect to it.
+The third set of examples are for Azure and are also based on the Terraform starting examples (for the loose ones).

+To use all these samples you will have to have access to an Azure project in the cloud, then use `az login` to connect to it.

 To run these tutorials, you must have ensured the following...